RanganathanSV/java-mvc-bookstore/README.md

-# Adding Prometheus Monitoring (Custom Metric) to Java Spring MVC Application
+# Adding Prometheus Monitoring (Custom Metrics) to Java Spring MVC Application

 ## 1. Objective:

-The objective of this SOP is to provide step-by-step instructions for adding Prometheus Monitorin (Custom Metrics) to a Java Spring MVC application.
+The objective of this SOP is to provide step-by-step instructions for adding Prometheus Monitoring (Custom Metrics) to a Java Spring MVC application.

 ## 2. Technologies used: